 The technology has come a long way since Beethoven stuck a rod in his mouth and hammered away at his piano.

 Want to try bone conduction for yourself?
-Head over to sentienhq.com and pre-order the only bone conduction headset in the world designed for all-day seamless use.
+Head over to sentienhq.com and join the waitlist for the only bone conduction headset in the world designed for all-day seamless use.

 Did we answer all of your questions about bone conduction?
 Did you think of some more questions?
 Join us on Twitter and leave your questions, comments, and two cents in this Twitter thread.